blakeberg/parking-dapp/parking-dapp/README.md

 #User Interface for Dapp
 A Dapp has one or more contracts and an UI to interact with them.
-For the contract see <https://github.com/blakeberg/parking-dapp>
+For contract see <https://github.com/blakeberg/parking-dapp>

 ![](https://raw.githubusercontent.com/blakeberg/parking-dapp/master/parking-dapp/ressources/pp-overview.png)